DebonairSM/vsol-analyst/README.md

 ## Database Schema

 - **User**: Stores user info from Google OAuth
+  - `isAdmin` flag for admin access (default: false)
   - Auto-creates a default Company on first login
 - **Company**: Organizational container (one per user initially)
 - **Project**: User's individual projects
   - Each project has its own chat sessions
 - **ChatSession**: Stores conversation history as JSON
   - Linked to a specific project

+## User Roles

+The system supports two roles:

+1. **Client Users** (default):
+   - Can create and manage their own projects
+   - Can chat with the analyst about their business
+   - Can extract and download requirements
+   - Only see their own data

+2. **Admin Users**:
+   - All client user capabilities
+   - Access admin dashboard with system statistics
+   - View all users and their projects
+   - Monitor any client's chat sessions (read-only)
+   - Review extracted requirements from all projects

 ## Deployment